Physiome/PhysiomeWebsite/_content/04-software/01-opencmiss/02-zinc/03-documentation/page.md

 </div><!-- end .one-fourth -->
 <div class="one-fourth last">
 <h5><a href="documentation/support">Support</a></h5>
-<p>Where to get additional support, provide feedback and request features.</p>
+<p>Where to get additional support, provide feedback and request features.
+Also links to developer information for building Zinc.</p>
 </div><!-- end .one-fourth last -->